Skip To Main Content

 WILLIAMSTOWN, Mass. - Senior captain Chloe Noxon of the No. 9-ranked Williams College women's ice hockey team finished with two goals and one assist, as the third-seeded Ephs defeated sixth-seeded Wesleyan, 5-3, during the quarterfinal round of the NESCAC Tournament Saturday afternoon at Lansing Chapman Rink.

 First-year defender Reese Luber recorded her second multi-point game of the season with two assists for the Ephs (17-3-5, 9-3-4 NESCAC), while sophomore forward Charlotte Fetherston (1 goal, 1 assist) and senior assistant captain Lucie Bond (1 goal, 1 assist) were pivotal factors for Williams.
-The Ephs will compete in the semifinals of the conference playoffs and they will learn their opponent and the date and location of the matchup Saturday evening.
+The Ephs will compete in the semifinals of the conference playoffs against No. 5 Amherst on Saturday, March 7, at 4:30 p.m. in Middlebury, Vermont.

 Dylan Green led the way for the Cardinals (7-16-2, 4-11-1 NESCAC) with a two-goal performance.